use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 ## Development Status :open_book:

-The idea for this project was created during EthBelgrade Hackton, at the very begging I was brainstorming with WebZero team.
+The idea for this project was created during EthBelgrade Hackton, at the very beginning while brainstorming with WebZero team.

 Here is a link to an alpha version of the project's layout: [https://pvm-dashboard.vercel.app/](https://pvm-dashboard.vercel.app/).
 Link to [Repo](https://github.com/gil7788/pvm-dashboard).